Video Parallel Scaling: Aggregating Diverse Frame Subsets for VideoLLMs: Background

 We categorize the training-free inference-time enhancement strategies into two: 1) non-scaling approaches that have static compute and gain, 2) scaling approaches that enjoy improved performance when more compute is used.

 \paragraph{Non-scaling approaches}

 Several frame selection methods have been devised in order to improve upon the usual uniform sampling strategy, to manage the number of frames used for VideoLLMs within a budget.
 AKS~\citep{tang2025adaptive} and BOLT~\citep{liu2025bolt} use query-frame similarity as a measure to select more relevant frames.
 VideoTree~\citep{wang2025videotree} employs a hierarchical structure to select frames for long videos.
 Modifications to attention have also been devised.
-SlowFast-LLaVA~\citep{xu2024slowfast} uses two different video frames that are sampled with different fps and combines them with concatenation.
+SlowFast-LLaVA~\citep{xu2024slowfast} uses two different sequences of video frames that are sampled with different fps and combines them with concatenation.
+The MovieChat series~\citep{song2024moviechat,song2025moviechat+} proposes to select and retain task-relevant video segments through sparse memory mechanisms.
 Other methods such as modifying the attention, or leveraging external vision models for better interpretation, have also been proposed.
 SlowFocus~\citep{nie2024slowfocus} introduces multiple frequency mixing attention and mixed frequency sampling from relevant segment grounding.
 MVU~\citep{ranasinghe2025understanding} proposes to use off-the-shelf vision models to decipher the video into language, then uses the summarized information as the input context.
-Token merging strategies~\citep{fu2024framefusion,hyun2025multi} attempt to perserve the original accuracy while using a fraction of the tokens.
+Token merging strategies~\citep{fu2024framefusion,hyun2025multi} attempt to preserve the original accuracy while using a fraction of the tokens.

 Methods that operate on the logit-probability level are also popular.
 Contrastive decoding (CD)~\citep{li2023contrastive,leng2024mitigating} induces a vector nudge in the logit space by contrasting positive and negative pairs.
 Temporal contrastive decoding (TCD)~\citep{zhang2024eventhallusion} extends CD to video sequence.
 RITUAL~\citep{woo2024ritual} constructs an augmented view of an image, and sums the logit values before decoding.